podStation/podstation-ionic-pwa/README.md

 # podStationPWA

-Praceholder for a future implementation of podStation as a Progressive Web App
+Placeholder for a future implementation of podStation as a Progressive Web App.